 That’s also where the Jalan Monkey Forest begins and goes along the famous monkey forest before turning back towards the center of the town.

-Coco has a good selection of cheese, meat, veggies, beverages (also wine) and tons of Western style stuff like pasta, cookies and more.
+Coco has a good selection of cheese, meat, veggies, beverages (also wine), and tons of Western-style stuff like pasta, cookies, and more.

 We also bought our fresh eggs from here.
-Those were packed in a plastic bag, which forced us to take very careful steps walking few kilometers back home.
+Those were packed in a plastic bag, which forced us to take very careful steps walking a few kilometers back home.

 I know you must be exhausted now, let’s find you a homestay to sleep at – Read next where we stayed!